MicrosoftDocs/windows-dev-docs/windows-apps-src/design/globalizing/use-utf8-codepage.md

 Until recently, -A APIs were considered legacy as Windows has been pushing "Unicode" -W variants for decades.
 In recent releases though, Windows has leveraged the ANSI code page and -A APIs as a means to introduce UTF-8 support on newer SKUs.
 If the ANSI code page is configured to UTF-8, -A APIs will operate in UTF-8.
 This model has the benefit of supporting existing code built with -A APIs without any code changes.

-With Windows Version 1903 (May 2019 Update), UTF-8 is the default and only ANSI code page on console, so -A APIs on console will always operate in UTF-8 and are the recommended APIs for optimal portability. -W APIs are also provided for source compatibility with existing Windows code.
+With Windows Version 1903 (May 2019 Update), UTF-8 is the default and only ANSI code page, so -A APIs will always operate in UTF-8 and are the recommended APIs for optimal portability. -W APIs are also provided for source compatibility with existing Windows code.

 ## MultiByteToWideChar/WideCharToMultiByte